 Born in New York City, Lou spent much of his youth absorbed in Jack London novels, wondering if (as London claimed) spit really does freeze in the air at 60-below-zero.

-Afraid that he might miss the dying gasps of the ’60s, Lou dropped out of school at 16 and hitchhiked cross-country doing a number of things that he should probably have skipped.
-By 18, he was back in New York for a year, but soon realized he was just not a city kid at heart.
+Inspired by Jack Kerouac — but a bit late to the party, Lou dropped out of school at 16 and hitchhiked cross-country doing a number of things that he should probably have skipped.
+All the traveling made him realize that he was just not a city kid at heart.
 The next five years found him living in a series of cabins in Western Massachusetts, pretending he was really in the wilderness.

-Lou finally made it to Alaska in 1977, unabashedly looking for adventure, but also determined to find out about Jack London and the spit.
-Over the last 21 years, he has worn the respective hats of a mechanic, prospector, trapper, bush pilot, engineer, and musician.
-(It’s said that those people are still looking for their hats, and reportedly, are not very happy.)
+Lou finally made it to Alaska, unabashedly looking for adventure, but also determined to find out about Jack London and the spit.
+Since then, he has worn the respective hats of a mechanic, prospector, trapper, bush pilot, engineer, and musician.
+(It’s said that those people are still looking for their hats – and reportedly, are not very happy.)

-Soon after moving into town, Lou began writing songs about Alaska, perhaps as a way of solidifying his memories of the bush.
-Eventually, though, he turned his satirical gaze toward more current experiences regarding technology and life in the90’s.
-Some of the best of Lou’s songs are now available on his CDs entitled, Genetically Enhanced and Unglued.
 Lou has had the honor of opening for such folks as Christine Lavin, Bill Morrissey, Bryan Bowers, Cosey Sheridan, & Suzzy Roche.
-His music has been heard on NPR’s Weekend Edition, Talk of the Nation, and Car Talk.
+His music has been heard on Doctor Dimento, River City Folk, Woody’s Children, NPR’s Weekend Edition, Talk of the Nation, and Car Talk.

 With regard to the spit freezing…well you’ll have to come to Alaska and find out for yourself.